RedDragonElite/rdwe_nostr_signer/README.md

 ## Built By

 **◢ RD-ELITE ◣** · Red Dragon Web Engine
-Crafted with 🔥 by Claude for the RDWE project
+Crafted with 🔥 by 🌊 for the RDWE project
 License: BFS 6.66